syleetim/syleetim.github.io/_projects/eastgermany.markdown

     {\min\{N_{j,t},N_{j,t+1}\}}.
 $$

 where $$H_t$$ and $$F_t$$ are the total number of hires and fires, respectively.
-Think of it like this.
-Among all hires and fires in the economy, how many workers were swapped without involving a change in firm size?
+Think of it like this: Among all hires and fires in the economy, how many workers were swapped without involving a change in firm size?

 <hr>

 You might say, those are just time series, and wage growth and reallocation are spuriously correlated.
-Or, higher productivity injected from the West just incentivized firms and workers to reallocate more.
+Or, higher productivity and/or union regulations injected from the West just incentivized firms and workers to reallocate more.

 We want to show that reallocation was an outcome of institutional transformation, and must surely have contributed to wage growth.